 Catz Yoga Classes

 Catz MCR are also doing free yoga classes to help you destress!
 All classes are for both guys and girls at any level of flexibility and fitness with a training external instructor.
 If you have your own yoga or exercise mat, please bring it along.
-They are currently held on Tuesdays in term time at 8:45pm in Room C (above the MCR).
-Email Carla Verdi for more information.
+They are currently held on Tuesdays at 6:45pm and Saturday 2:10pm in Room C (above the MCR) in term time.
+Email Giedre Cepukaityte for more information.

 Catz Circuits and Core Classes